The Investment Banking Associate: Senior Banker in Training, or Glorified Spell Checker?

 The usual “exit opportunity” logic is: “Well, I missed investment banking right out of undergrad, but I want to get into private equity… so I’ll just do investment banking post-MBA and then move into PE from there!”

-But the results from this strategy are mixed, at best, so don’t get your hopes up.
+But the results from this strategy are mixed, as you can see at this article on IB Associate Exit Opportunities, so don’t get your hopes up.

 And yes, you get paid well as an Associate, but if that’s your main reason for pursuing the role, you need to re-think your life.